GaleJames-creator/gale-james/how-to-guides/manage-rate-limits.md

 Before you start, make sure you:

 - Have an integrated payment system
-- Are familiar with the Payment API
+- Are familiar with APIs
 - Understand HTTP status codes

 ## Steps